discordjs/guide/guide/sharding/extended.md

 client.on('messageCreate', message => {
 	// ...
 	if (command === 'emoji') {
-		if (!args.length) return message.reply('please specify an emoji id to search for.');
+		if (!args.length) return message.reply('Please specify an emoji id to search for.');
 		const emoji = client.emojis.cache.get(args[0]);

 		return message.reply(`I have found an emoji ${emoji}!`);